datameshgroup/fusion/docs/api-reference/fusion-app.md

 Parameter          | Value                                                  |
 ------------------ | ------------------------------------------------------ |
 SessionId          | A globally unique UUIDv4 which identifies this request |
+Events             | Set to true to enable events mode, false otherwise     |

 ** Headers **